 Dieticians, doctors and CDE’s never seem to give practical advice, like how do you explain to a date you need to test your blood sugar?
 Or what is that thing with a tube coming out of you.
 Or my favorite question, (probably because it was mine), what should I do when everyone goes for pizza at 10 PM after the football game?
 I know we can preach the science but we also have to give strength for the practical and accept the failures as part of growth

 When the practical is not addressed, more often than not people (kids are my main concern) throw the baby out with the bath water.
 They simply reject the concept of meaningful change and put it off until bad things start to happen.
 So I ask how do we allow people to enjoy the spring rain, and be as healthy as they can be at that moment?
 There has to be better ways than our current take it or leave it diabetic education system.

-*** Lawrence ‘rick’ Phillips Ed.D.
-Is a 40 year type 1 diabetic who blogs about diabetes, life and films at TUDiabetes.org, you can also find him on twitter @LawrPhil he is a notorious misspeller of words, and sometimes he tells humorous stories.
+*** Lawrence ‘rick’ Phillips Ed.D. is a 40 year type 1 diabetic who blogs about diabetes, life and films at TUDiabetes.org.
+You can also find him on twitter @LawrPhil.
+He is a notorious misspeller of words, and sometimes he tells humorous stories.
 He has been married for 37 years Sheryl and has two sons and three grandchildren which he will tell you about ad nauseam if you let him.
-You can contact him at email@example.com. ***
+You can contact him at firstname.lastname@example.org. ***